Coherent optical two-photon resonance tomographic imaging in three dimensions: Results

-The correct 3D reconstruction of the spin wave phase and amplitude requires calibration of the heterodyne camera setup.
-Figure \ref{fig:szachownica}\textbf{a} presents a checkerboard intensity profile of the ac-Stark beam, which we use for calibration.
-Panel \textbf{b} shows the phase cross-section of the full Fourier transform of the signal registered by the camera (without any compensation).
-The checkerboard can be recognized, but the retrieved image is blurred.
-To sharpen it, two phenomena must be taken into account.
+Figure \ref{fig:szachownica}\subfig{A} presents a checkerboard intensity profile of the ac-Stark beam, which we use for calibration.
+Figure \ref{fig:szachownica}\subfig{B} shows the phase cross-section of the full Fourier transform of the signal registered by the camera (without any compensation).
+In Fig. \ref{fig:szachownica}\subfig{d} we show a corresponding result of numerical simulation.
+In both cases, the checkerboard can be recognized, but the retrieved image is blurred.
+In order to obtain a sharp pattern, two phenomena must be taken into account.
 The first one is diffraction which manifests as an additional quadratic phase in a Fourier domain that each slice attains during propagation.
-The phase is $(z-z_{0})(k_{x}^{2}+k_{y}^{2})/(2k_{0})$, where $k_{0}$ is the wave number of emitted signal and $k_{x,y}$ are transverse components of the wave vector.
+The phase is $(z-z \subtxt{0})(k_{x}^{2}+k_{y}^{2})/(2k \subtxt{0})$, where $k \subtxt{0}$ is the wave number of emitted signal and $k_{x,y}$ are transverse components of the wave vector.
 In real space, this results in the blurred retrieved distribution in ($x$, $y$) subspace.
-The second phenomenon is caused by a slow decrease in magnetic field gradient strength during the read-out.
-This effectively chirps the read-out signal.
+The second phenomenon is caused by a slow decrease in magnetic field gradient strength during the read-out process.
+This effectively chirps the output signal.
 In other words, the signal gets an additional quadratic phase in the temporal domain, that results in a blur in $z$-direction.
-The temporal phase to be compensated is $\zeta t^{2}$ with $\zeta=-0.01\;\text{rad}\cdot\mu\text{s}^{-2}$.
-Panel \textbf{c} presents retrieved phase checkerboard pattern after both compensations.
+The temporal phase to be compensated is $\zeta t^{2}$ with $\zeta=\dimv{-0.01}{rad\times \upmu s^{-2}}$.
+Figure \ref{fig:szachownica}\subfig{C} (and numerical simulation in Fig. \ref{fig:szachownica}\subfig{e}) presents the retrieved phase checkerboard pattern after both compensations.
 We finally see that the image is in focus and sharp.
-The parameters ($z_{0}$ and $\zeta$) for optimal phase profiles have been determined to obtain the best sharpness of the resulting images.
-Moreover, as the test pattern is prepared in true real space coordinates, the calibration procedure also yields the scaling factors and rotation for $x,y,z$ axes.
-For this measurement, we extended the measurement time window by collecting data for 1000 read-out pulse delays spanning a range of $\dimv{100}{\mu s}$.
+The parameters ($z \subtxt{0}$ and $\zeta$) for optimal phase profiles have been determined to obtain the best sharpness of the resulting images.
+Moreover, as the test pattern is prepared in real space coordinates, the calibration procedure also yields the scaling factors and rotation for $x,y,z$ axes.
+For this measurement, we extended the measurement time window by collecting data for 1000 control pulse delays spanning a range of $\dimv{100}{\upmu s}$.
+The absolute phase value is obtained by subtracting the reference (ref) image that was acquired without the SSM modulation.
+The amplitude and the phase images are masked to display only the points that correspond to an atomic coherence magnitude much above the noise level $|\mathcal{S}^{\mathrm{ref}}(x,y,z)|>0.1$ and thus with a well-defined phase.